Black hole remnants due to Planck-length deformed QFT: Summary and discussion

-Finally let us comment on the validity of an approximation assumed tacitly throughout the above discussion.
-We have presumed the gravitational field put on the equal footing with other interactions, that is, QFT picture for gravity is taken as a starting point.
-That means that the graviton field is defined as the difference between the full metric and its Minkowski background value.
-Let us distinguish between two cases: $\alpha < 1/2$ and $\alpha >1/2$.
-In the former case the gravitational force does not go to zero when $r\rightarrow 0$ and one can not justify the ignorance of the radiative corrections near the Planck scale.
-In the latter case, one might think of gravity as an asymptotically free interaction and correspondingly the radiative corrections close to the Planck scale could be ignored.
+Special attention has to be paid on the validity conditions of approximation assumed tacitly throughout the above discussion.
+We have taken gravitational field on the equal footing with the matter fields, that is, QFT picture for gravity is taken as a starting point.
+This means that the graviton field is defined as the difference between the full metric and its Minkowski background value and a field theory on flat Minkowski spacetime is assumed to hold for this graviton field.
+Such QFT approach to gravity, pioneered by Kraichnan (the only post-doctoral student that Einstein ever had) \cite{Kraichnan:1955} and Gupta \cite{Gupta:1954}, is reviewed in \cite{Feynman:1995,Thirring:1961,Straumann:2000,Padmanabhan:2004}.
+However, we have used this QFT approach to gravity, suitably modified, only to get the generalization of the Newton potential and then embarked on more traditional geometric approach by substituting this generalized potential into the Schwarzschild-Tangherlini metric.
+Although quite reasonable in a weak-field limit, it seems completely impossible to justify the use of this substitution up to the Planck scale.
+Nevertheless, the following rather ingenious, though somewhat heuristic, argument can be envisaged to justify such kind of business.
+We will assume $n=0$ (that is 3D case) in the following.

+It is relatively little known that the complete content of Einstein's general relativity is encoded in the following single equation \cite{Feynman:1995,Santander:1997} ($c=1$ is assumed as earlier):

+valid irrespective of the state of motion of the observer.
+Here $W^0$ is the proper energy density at the considered space-time point measured in the proper comoving frame and $\mathcal{K}(ij)$ are sectional curvatures in the proper three space.
+Of course, this single equation valid for any observer implies a set of equations which should hold true for each observer and this set of equations are equivalent to usual tensorial form of Einstein's equations \cite{Santander:1997}.
+In the Newtonian limit $c\to\infty$, one of these equations reduces to \cite{Santander:1997}